 The 9310 steel build guarantees a rugged and trusty design to operate differential locking automatically.

-Other noteworthy features about this product are the deep heat-treated design for more strength and the enhanced tooth quality that increases the lifespan.
+Other noteworthy features of this product are the deep heat-treated design for more strength and the enhanced tooth quality that increases the lifespan.

 Overall, the component requires almost no offer to set up and use.
 It’s compatible with vehicles like TJ, and JK Jeep Wranglers.